EC528-Fall-2023/Open-Education-Testing/README.md

 The vision statement should be specific enough that you can look at a proposed solution and say either "yes, this meets the vision and goals", or "no, it does not".

+Our project's vision is to create an innovative and immersive educational environment where the integration of Jupyter notebooks and Linux terminal interactions transcends traditional learning boundaries.
+We aim to cultivate a dynamic ecosystem where teachers and students can utilize technology to enhance the educational experience.
+Some of our visions and improvements consist of:

+Integration of Comprehensive Tests: We recognize the importance of the Master_Container_Test.yml, which consolidates various image, build, gdb, and UI tests into one.
+To improve this, we will continually update and expand the test suite to cover a broader range of scenarios and edge cases.
+This will ensure comprehensive validation of the OPE repository base container image.

+Recognizing  limitations of outdated testing methods: We are committed to a modernization effort centered around automation.
+By embracing automated testing, continuous integration and deployment, and scalable frameworks, we aim to improve reliability, efficiency, and adaptability in our testing approach.
+This shift ensures that as the Open Education (OPE) project evolves, testing practices evolve with it, delivering a more robust and future-ready educational platform.

+Continuous Monitoring: We will implement continuous monitoring of our container images to identify any discrepancies, vulnerabilities, or performance issues.
+This proactive approach will help us maintain the reliability and security of the OPE environment.

+Custom Test Development: As part of our commitment to improving the OPE project, we will develop new custom tests tailored to the specific requirements and unique features of our containerized educational materials.
+These tests will be designed to address our project's needs.

+Training and Skill Development: We recognize the importance of equipping our team members with the skills and knowledge required to excel in testing and automation.
+We will invest in training, building, and skill development to enhance our team's capabilities.

 ## 2. Users/Personas Of The Project:

 Open Education is designed to provide greater accessibility for computer science educators and students.
 Users will have an easy method of distributing their content from a virtual environment through open source material.
 This is included but may not be limited to online textbooks, lectures, machine learning tools, as well as interactive kernel environments.
 Hosts of large computer science events (ie. hackathons) will also be able to use this online platform to provide a consistent environment among each user, with the same packages for everyone.
 Users of this platform may include but are not limited to: